 Applicants should write a short statement of no more than one typed page in English as to why they wish to take part in the summer programme and whether they have previously studied European Union or German law.

-- Applicants will be informed in March (first application period) or after April 15th whether or not they have been offered a place on the course and a tuition waiver.
+Applicants will be informed in February (first application period) and after April 1 (second round) whether or not they have been offered a place in the course and a tuition waiver.